Institute for Nobles in Vilnius: Students and tuition fees

 The students of the Institute were divided into three categories: government scholarship holders, private scholarship holders, and those who paid full tuition fees.
 The tuition fee initially amounted to 200 rubles per year, but it soon began to rise, eventually reaching 300 rubles.

 Twenty state-funded scholarships were reserved for students from impoverished noble and official families, primarily Russians and members of the loyal nobility.
 Among them were also sons of distinguished educators, such as Józef Kalinowski, the son of Andrzej Kalinowski, who served first as inspector and later as director of the Institute.
 Another important source of funding came from educational endowments established on landed estates.
 Count Michał Walicki, before his death, founded a fund to support eight noble students at one of the schools formerly subordinate to Vilnius University; this endowment was later transferred to the Institute for Nobles.
 Similarly, the foundations of Prince Stanisław Bonifacy Jundziłł and Antoni Łappa each supported two scholarship holders.
 In addition, there were also scholarships for four or five students funded by the editorial office of Kurier Litewski, later Kurier Wileński, as well as for one to three students supported by the Committee of Social Welfare.

 The exact number of the Institute’s pupils is unknown.
 However, considering that on average about 110 boys studied there each year, the total number of pupils would amount to around 3,600.
 Of these, over 82% were Catholics.
 Orthodox students, mostly Russians, accounted for a little over 13%.
-Among the most prominent graduates of the Institute were: Dominik Bociarski, Julian Charmański, Władysław Chlewiński, Konrad Chmielewski, Zygmunt Czechowicz-Lachowicki, Tadeusz Cudnowski, Mikołaj Giedroyć, Witold Giedroyć, Jakub Gieysztor, Michał Jelski, Józef (Rafał) Kalinowski, Jarosław Kossakowski, Albert Laskowicz, Wiktor Mańkowski, Adam Medeksza, Antoni Medeksza, Stanisław Nielawicki, Cezary Jakub Orwid, Konstanty O’Rourke, Bolesław Oskierka, Kornel Peliszka, Kazimierz Podernia, Wacław Przybylski, Alfred Izydor Romer, Mieczysław Siesicki, Leon Sulistrowski, Bolesław Szczerbicki, and Kazimierz Szetkiewicz.
+Among the most prominent graduates of the Institute were: Dominik Bociarski, Julian Charmański, Władysław Chlewiński, Konrad Chmielewski, Zygmunt Czechowicz-Lachowicki, Tadeusz Cudnowski, Mikołaj Giedroyć, Witold Giedroyć, Jakub Gieysztor, Michał Jelski, Józef (Rafał) Kalinowski, Jarosław Kossakowski, Albertas Liaskovičius, Wiktor Mańkowski, Adomas Medekša, Antanas Medekša, Stanisław Nielawicki, Cezary Jakub Orwid, Konstanty O’Rourke, Bolesław Oskierka, Kornel Peliszka, Kazimierz Podernia, Wacław Przybylski, Alfred Izydor Romer, Mieczysław Siesicki, Leon Sulistrowski, Bolesław Szczerbicki, and Kazimierz Szetkiewicz.